 The strictly native flora of the Cayman Islands consists of 415 species / varieties of vascular plants.
 Of these, 21 species are unique to the Cayman Islands, and a further eight species occur as varieties unique to the Cayman Islands.
 Ten of these species and varieties have only been discovered over the last 15 years, so ongoing research may well turn up more.

 Trees: The Cayman Islands’ dry forest trees include the Cayman Ironwood tree, Chionanthus caymanensis, whose wood is so heavy and hard that it sinks in water.
-Its wood was traditionally used in foundation posts for houses, because termite jaws can’t bite into it.

 This tree is unique to the Cayman Islands, like our Silver Thatch Palm Coccothrinax proctorii, and the Black Mastic tree, Terminalia eriostachya var. margaretae.

 Shrubs: Probably our most conspicuous endemic shrub is the Corato, Agave caymanensis, which grows in shrulands on all three of the Cayman Islands, and nowhere else in the world.
 Other uniquely Caymanian shrubs include two endangered cacti that are unique to Cayman Brac and Little Cayman – Harrisia caymanensis, and Consolea millspaughii var. caymanansis.